nefelitav/software-architecture-and-design-best-practices/src/anti-patterns/README.md

 - **Hardcoded Configuration** → Use **config files or environment variables**
 - **Logging Without Context** → Include **relevant details** in logs (e.g., request IDs, user IDs)
 - **Magic Numbers & Strings** → Replace with **constants or enums** for better readability
+- Importing packages in random places throughout the file instead of at the top.
+- Using relative paths for imports, making code harder to maintain.
+- Putting lots of logic in the frontend rather than validating or processing it server-side
+- Exposing internal logic unnecessarily through public methods instead of using private.
+- Not marking class properties as readonly when appropriate.
+- Not declaring a class final when it is not meant to be extended.
+- Not using enums when values have a clearly defined set of options (e.g. tabs, legal URLs, billable labels).

+## **API Bad Practices**
+- Making everything in your API `'required'`
+- Passing sensitive data in the URL
+- Responding with XML
+- Designing monolithic APIs instead of modular ones
+- Not supporting both `PATCH` and `PUT` properly (they are different)
+- Abusing `POST` (use it only for creation)
+- Allowing a `GET` request to change state
+- Using actions instead of nouns in endpoint names (e.g., `/getCustomer` instead of `/customers`)
+- Not using path variables for specific resources (e.g., not using `/users/{id}`)
+- Not leveraging query parameters for filtering, sorting, and pagination
+- Allowing unlimited query results
+- Ignoring API versioning (e.g., `/v1/`, `/v2/`)
+- Not understanding the difference between status codes: `200`, `201`, and `204`
+- Returning vague `400 Bad Request` errors without explanation
+- Using generic `500` status codes for all server errors
+- Designing routes around actions, not resources
+- Not considering rate limiting when designing routes
+- Not caching or cache-invalidating effectively
+- Omitting request IDs in server logs
+- Trusting data from the web browser
+- Using vague API route parameters like {version} without clarifying the allowed formats or not validating them.
+- Not thinking through edge cases, e.g. assuming data always exists or that inputs are always valid.